Avoid the Twinkling Lights of a Police Car This Holiday

 In the event you are stopped for questioning, it is important to remain calm, be polite and keep your hands visible at all times.
 You do have the right to remain silent, however, it is best to identify yourself first and then notify the officer that you are exercising your right to silence.

 If you are unsure of the situation, you can ask the officer why you have been detained and if you are under arrest.
 If you are not under arrested, you have the right to leave.
-If the officer proceeds to arrest you, you have the right to speak to a Criminal Defense Attorney and/or the expert like Ron Bell personal injury attorney.
+If the officer proceeds to arrest you, you have the right to speak to a Criminal Defense Attorney.

 An arrest occurs only upon a determination of “probable cause”, this means the officer must have a “reasonable belief” that you committed a crime.
 Once the arrest is made, an officer can lawfully conduct a search for weapons, evidence and contraband.
 At this point, the officer can hold you in jail for up to 24 hours or until a warrant is issued for the charges.

 Anytime you are stopped and arrested it is important to quickly consult a Frisco Criminal Attorney regarding your rights and advice on what you should do.
 If you have been arrested for a DWI call Rosenthal & Wadas at (972) 369-0577 to speak with an attorney.